Kdyně

 Kdyně (/cs/; Neugedein) is a town in Domažlice District in the Plzeň Region of the Czech Republic.
-It has about 5,200 inhabitants.
+It has about 5,100 inhabitants.
+The town is located on the border between the Cham-Furth Depression and Švihov Highlands.
+The most important monument of Kdyně is the Church of Saint Nicholas.

 Administrative division

 Kdyně consists of ten municipal parts (in brackets population according to the 2021 census):